luminous14/potluck-api/README.md

 ### Summary

 Welcome to the UL Potluck API code challenge!
-One persistent problem we have as a company is deciding what everyone should bring to a potluck.
+One persistent problem we have as a team is deciding what everyone should bring to a [potluck](https://en.wikipedia.org/wiki/Potluck).
 [Dave](https://github.com/luminous14?tab=repositories) always insists on bringing green jello...
 [Stephanie](https://github.com/stephmarx) brings nothing but napkins...
 It's chaos!